Dog Coughing After Drinking Water (Here’s Why)

 While a single cough may be harmless, frequent coughing after drinking often signals something irritating the throat, influencing the airway, or affecting the way your dog swallows.

-We outline the common reasons why a dog may cough after drinking water, what you can do, and when to seek veterinary help.
+We outline the common reasons why a dog may cough after drinking water, what you can do, and when to seek veterinary care.

 Dog Coughing After Drinking Water: Why It Happens